-Liquidated Damages for Intermediate Contract Time #3 for the above road closure time restrictions for NC 66 / SR 4000 (University Parkway), NC 66 (Old Hollow Road), US 311 (New Walkertown Road), and the mainline (Future I-74) are \$1,000.00 per hour period or any portion thereof.
+Liquidated Damages for Intermediate Contract Time #3 for the above road closure time restrictions for NC 66 / SR 4000 (University Parkway) and NC 66 (Old Hollow Road) are \$1,000.00 per hour period or any portion thereof.

 Liquidated Damages for Intermediate Contract Time #4 for the above road closure time restrictions for SR 1928 (Stanleyville Drive), NC 8 (Germanton Road), and SR 2456 (Old Walkertown Road) are \$750.00 per hour period or any portion thereof.